-In this sense, this paper aims to predict the daily risk of portfolios composed by assets of distinct markets, considering the dependence structure among them.
-To that, we collected data from developed markets (U.S., Germany, England and Japan), Latin (Argentina, Brazil, Mexico and Chile) and Asia-Pacific (China, Hong Kong, Indonesia and Singapore) emerging markets.
-For each set of markets, we estimated a PCC, to compare their dependence structure.
-Further, in order to give robustness to these estimates, we predicted the daily Value at Risk (VaR) of portfolios composed by each set of markets.
+In this sense, this paper aims to estimate and compare the tail dependence structure existing in the global markets.
+To that, we collected data from developed markets (U.S., Germany, England and Japan), Latin (Argentina, Brazil, Mexico and Chile) and Asia-Pacific (China, Hong Kong, Indonesia and Singapore) emerging markets in the period from January, 2003 to November, 2011.
+This period was chosen due to the need to consider the international market openness without give too much importance to very past information.
+For each set of markets, we estimated a PCC, in order to estimate the diverse bivariate tail dependences.

-The sequence of this paper is structured on the following way: Section 2 presents the material and methods of the study, explaining briefly about copulas and PCC, beyond of expose the data and the procedures to achieve the objective of the paper; Section 3 presents the found results and their discussion; Section 4 expose the conclusions of the paper.
+The sequence of this paper is structured on the following way: Section 2 briefly expose the background about copulas and PCC; Section 3 presents the material and methods of the study, presenting the data and the procedures to achieve the objective of the paper; Section 4 presents the found results and their discussion; Section 5 expose the conclusions of the paper.

-2. Material and Methods
+2. Background

-This section is subdivided on: i) Copulas, which briefly explain about definition and properties of this class of function; ii) Pair Copula Construction, which succinctly expose the concepts of this construction; iii) Empirical Method, which presents data and the applied procedures to estimate the dependence structures and predict the VaR of the portfolios.
+This section is subdivided on: i) Copulas, which briefly explain about definition and properties of this class of function; ii) Pair Copula Construction, which succinctly expose the concepts of this construction.